 How many people play video games?

 (Wired; Finances Online)

-Currently, more than 2.6 billion people around the globe are playing video games, and for 2021, 125 million newcomers are expected to join them.
+Currently, more than 2.6 billion people around the globe are playing video games, and by 2021, 125 million newcomers are expected to join them.
 The number of global players has increased by more than half a billion since 2015.

-The video game industry growth follows the exponential growth of the numbers of players and is expected to reach a market value of $90 billion by the end of 2020, which is $11.4 billion more than the value in 2017.
+The video game industry growth follows the exponential growth of the numbers of players and was expected to reach a market value of $90 billion by the end of 2020, which is $11.4 billion more than the value in 2017.